 You are able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.

 After treatment, contact your dentist to obtain the permanent restoration as soon as possible.
 This is essential protect your tooth against fracture or decay and ensure the best long-term prognosis.
 We will send a report to your dentist notifying them of the completed treatment and that you will be returning for the permanent restoration.
 Please contact your dentist for an appointment.

 Chewing on the tooth should be avoided until you obtain the permanent restoration.
 Until a permanent restoration is placed, your tooth is at risk for fracture.
 Failure to obtain the permanent restoration in a timely manner could result in reinfection or loss of the tooth.

 Medication should be taken as directed by Dr. Nerness.
 Most patients experience mild discomfort after root canal therapy.
 If you experience swelling or if your discomfort is not being controlled by the medication or is worsening after 3 days, please call the office or return for evaluation immediately.
 NOTE: Alcohol intake is not advised while taking medications.

 There are usually no work or driving restrictions for non-surgical root canal therapy.
 It is rare for patients to experience complications after treatment.
 If any problems arise or you have any questions please call the office or return to the clinic for evaluation.
 We are available at all times to respond.
 To prevent further decay, continue to practice good dental hygiene.

 Free follow-up evaluation in 6 months is recommended to evaluate for healing.
 This appointment will require only a few minutes and no additional fee will be charged.

 How Much Will It Cost?

-Your cost can vary depending on which tooth is affected, the complexity of the tooth affected, and your insurance coverage.
-In general, root canal therapy is less expensive than tooth removal and replacement with an artificial tooth (implant or bridge).
+Your cost can vary depending on which tooth is affected and the complexity of the tooth affected.
+In general, root canal therapy is less expensive than tooth removal with replacement with an artificial tooth (implant or bridge).